structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_about.md

  * Participants with dependent-care responsibilities: 10 Childcare subsidies are available, which can be used to pay for children's travel and/or for some accompanying person who takes care of them (max. of 250 euros per participant).
  * Participants from under-represented countries or facing additional costs linked to disability, accessibility, or social inequality: Support (amount not defined yet) will be available to pay costs related to accommodation and/or travel costs.

-If you are interested, please contact us as soon as possible (ruifaria@cibio.up.pt) to know the conditions and how to apply.
+If you are interested, please contact us before June 18th (ruifaria@cibio.up.pt) to know the conditions and how to apply.